What Is Medicare Part D?

 Part D of Medicare is your prescription drug coverage.
 It is offered to everyone with Medicare Parts A and/or B. This can be obtained by purchasing a stand-alone Prescription Drug Plan (PDP) alongside a Medicare Supplement Plan, or by enrolling in a Medicare Advantage plan with Prescription drug coverage (MAPD).

 Get Your Medicare Questions Answered

 Call 848-226-6897 Today or Schedule Your Free Appointment

-How Do I get Medicare Part D?
+When Do I Start Medicare Part D?

-When Can I Join or change a Medicare Prescription Drug Plan?
+When Can I Join Or Change a Medicare Prescription Drug Plan?

 Annual Enrollment Period - Between October 15 – December 7 each year, Medicare allows for anyone to join, switch, or drop their plan.
 The change will take effect on January 1 as long as the plan gets your request by December 7.